serhiykobyakov/Codecademy_projects/README.md

 ## Codecademy projects

-Here I put projects made by me during the training on the course "Data Scientist: Machine Learning" at Codecademy
+Here I put projects I made during the training on the course "Data Scientist: Machine Learning" at Codecademy